zubanls/zuban-docs/installation.md

 ## Zed

-You should probably try this [inofficial extension](https://zed.dev/extensions/zuban) here.
+You should probably try this [unofficial extension](https://zed.dev/extensions/zuban) here.